Perfect Output Feedback in the Two-User Decentralized Interference Channel: Linear Deterministic Interference Channel with Feedback

 Using this notation, the first property of an $\eta$-NE transmit-receive configuration is highlighted by the following remark.

-\textbf{Remark $\mathbf{5}$:} A necessary condition for a transmit-receive configuration pair ($s_1^*,s_{2}^*)$ to be an $\eta$-NE, is that independently of $s_j^*$, the levels $\bs{X}_{i,t,C1B}$ and $\bs{X}_{i,t,P1B}$ are used at each channel use $t$ to transmit new bits to receiver $i$.
-This is aligned with intuition as these levels are seen interference-free at receiver $i$.
-If $s_i^*$ does not use these bits for transmitting new bits at each channel use, there always exists another configuration that does this and thus, increases the transmission rate.
+\textbf{Remark $\mathbf{5}$:} A necessary condition for a transmit-receive configuration pair ($s_1^*,s_{2}^*)$ to be an $\eta$-NE, is that independently of $s_j^*$, $s_i^*$ requires that the levels $\bs{X}_{i,t,C1}$ and $\bs{X}_{i,t,P1}$ are used at each channel use $t$ either to transmit new bits to receiver $i$ and increase the individual rate; or to re-transmit bits previously transmitted by transmitter $j$ that are needed at the receiver $i$ for canceling interference.
+This reasoning is aligned with intuition as these levels are seen interference-free at receiver $i$.
+If $s_i^*$ does not use these bits for at least one of these two purposes at each channel use, there always exists another configuration that does this and thus, it contradicts the fact that ($s_1^*,s_{2}^*)$ is an $\eta$-NE, with $\eta$ arbitrarily small.